oliviawestmacottssw/SSW.Rules.Content/rules/do-you-look-for-code-coverage/rule.md

 ---

 Code Coverage shows how much of your code is covered by tests and can be a useful tool for showing how effective your unit testing strategy is.
-However, it should be looked at with caution.
+However, it should be looked at with caution.​​

 - You should focus on **\*quality\*** not **\*quantity\*** of tests.
 - You should write tests for fragile code first and not waste time testing trivial methods